yaffol/react-jsonschema-form/README.md

 Then open [http://localhost:8080](http://localhost:8080) in a browser.

-`/run.sh` checks for a container tagged with the latest git commit hash.
-If you have newer commits but don't want to rebuild the container, alter the docker run command to target the `:latest` tag instead.
+~~`/run.sh` checks for a container tagged with the latest git commit hash.
+If you have newer commits but don't want to rebuild the container, alter the docker run command to target the `:latest` tag instead.~~

+`./run.sh` targets `yaffol/deposit-ui-poc:latest` on Docker Hub.
+To build a new version of the container locally, use `./build.sh` which will tag the container `yaffol/deposit-ui-poc:GIT_COMMIT_HASH`.

 ## Build